-Environmental provisions: \$40.1m Asset retirement provisions: \$99.7m rehabilitate sites, either during or at the end of their operations.
+- Environmental provisions: \$40.1m - Asset retirement provisions: \$99.7m

+The provisions relate to the Group's obligations to rehabilitate sites, either during or at the end of their operations.
 This includes the Group's conversion of its former Clyde refinery to a storage terminal.